happycube/cxadc-linux3/README.md

 ## Capture

 Connect a signal to the input you've selected, and run `leveladj` to adjust the gain automatically:

     ./leveladj

-Open Terminal in the directory you wish to write the data and use the following example command capture 10 seconds of test samples:
+Open a terminal in the directory you wish to write the data to, and use the following example command to capture 10 seconds of test samples:

     timeout 10s cat /dev/cxadc0 |pv > output.raw

 `cat` is the defualt due to user issues with `dd`

-To use PV argument that enables datarate/runtime readout modify command with `|pv >` it will look like this when in use:
+To use the PV argument that enables datarate/runtime readout, modify the command command with `|pv >` .
+It will look like this when in use:

     cat /dev/cxadc0 |pv > output.raw
     0:00:04 [38.1MiB/s] [        <=>